 Abi's essay on Solovki

-Jack Sharples is a Ph.D. student whose subject is “A critical exploration of Russian state and expert conceptions of Russia’s gas exports to the EU during the Medvedev Presidency (2008-2012)”.
+Dr Jack Sharples is Associate Professor in the Department of Political Science and Sociology at the European University of St Petersburg.
+His post also includes being a Lecturer in Energy Politics on the MA in Energy Politics in Eurasia (ENERPO) and Academic Director of the International MA in Russian and Eurasian Studies (IMARES) in the Department of International Studies.
+In 2014 Jack successfully completed his Ph.D. at the University of Glasgow on “A critical exploration of Russian state and expert conceptions of Russia’s gas exports to the EU during the Medvedev Presidency (2008-2012)”.
 His research interests include Russian external energy policy, Russian domestic energy policy, Russia-EU energy relations, Russian foreign policy and relations with the EU, Energy security, and Climate Change

 Ion Voicu Sucala is a Ph.D. student whose subject is “The selection of the organisational elite in Communist Romania”.
 His research interests include organisation studies, Euro-Asian comparative studies and organisational elites.

 Voicu's essay on Solovki solovki-essay-sucala (PDF , 312kb)

 Alan Roe is a Ph.D. student of Russian Environmental History at Georgetown University.
 He is fascinated by the use of rivers for energy, the development of Siberian cities in the late 20th century, human views of the natural world, and environmental protection efforts.